ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 moment correctly.

 "Fresh water.
 Hard to find freshwater pool, with no chlorine," said Hero, in English.
-Brent always got a bit annoyed when Hero used English.
+Brent was always sort of annoyed when Hero used English.

 "After getting dressed, let's get hamburgers, okay?" said Hero, in Mandarin again.

-"Absolutely," said Brent.
+"Sounds good," said Brent.

 ---